 What is tantric sex?

-This ancient practice is rooted in an equally outdated binary approach towards sexual ecstasy.
+This ancient practice, focused on sacred sexuality, is rooted in an outdated binary approach towards sexual ecstasy.
 “Historically, the traditional path towards Tantra happened between a man and a woman,” says Carolyn Cowan, a psychosexual and relationship therapist.
-“This was believed to create a circular flow of energy between the male and the female, allowing them to achieve a perfect state of union.”
+“This was believed to create a circular flow of sensual and sexual energy between the male and the female, allowing them to achieve a perfect state of sexual union.”

-Carolyn is also a teacher of Kundalini yoga, another years-old philosophy that tells us we each contain both masculine and feminine energies.
+Cowan is also a teacher of Kundalini yoga, another years-old philosophy that tells us we each contain both masculine and feminine energies.
 We can therefore create this circular flow of energy – or union – within ourselves.
 So tantric sex can be practiced between two people (regardless of gender) or even alone.

 What is tantric masturbation?

-“It’s a very slow form of self-pleasure that removes the goal of orgasm, and climax becomes a gift at the end instead,” says Carolyn.
-“It’s also an act of radical self-love, especially for women since 30 per cent are unable to orgasm.
-It’s a way of saying, ‘I deserve to light candles and burn incense and have an intense sexual experience with myself’.”
+“It’s a very slow form of self-pleasure that removes the goal of orgasm, and climax becomes a gift at the end instead,” says Cowan.
+“It’s also an act of radical self-love, especially for vulva-havers, since 30 per cent are unable to orgasm.
+It’s a way of saying, ‘I deserve to light candles and burn incense and have an intense sexual experience with myself.’”

-Given its esoteric origin, Carolyn recommends treating it as a sacred ritual.
+Given their esoteric origin, Cowan recommends treating tantric practices as a sacred ritual.
 “Porn tells us we can rub one out in 30 seconds, which we often try to do because we’re anxious and want to feel something other than anxiety.
 We just want to get the orgasm out of the way so we can change our energy.”

 How do you do it?